 Information for organizations requesting a delegated namespace

-Some urn:mace namespaces are administered by MACE, on behalf of MACE/Internet2-related projects and services, while other namespaces are delegated to other organizations, to be administered by them.
+Some urn:mace namespaces are administered by Internet2, on behalf of Internet2 and Trust and Identity related projects and services, while other namespaces are delegated to other organizations, to be administered by them.
 Representatives of organizations interested in registering a urn:mace namespace should first read RFC 3613, and consider the following:

-MACE operates the URN registry in support of its mission of promoting standardization and interoperability in middleware for research and education networking.
-MACE is pleased to consider requests consistent with that mission, and reserves the right to deny inappropriate requests.
+The URN registry supports the mission of promoting standardization and interoperability in middleware for research and education networking.
+Internet2 is pleased to consider requests consistent with that mission, and reserves the right to deny inappropriate requests.

-- MACE delegates URNs to the following classes of registrants:
+- URNs are delegated to the following classes of registrants:

 - Universities and colleges, preferably with a request to register the top-level institutional domain, e.g. in the US, to register domain.edu.